 We’ve covered in separate post stories of wifi baby monitors such as Motorola, Nest Cam, Fredi and many others being hacked and what’s common in all these stories is that the manufacturers are not following the right security protocols to properly secure communication between the camera and the display unit.

 Most hacked wifi baby monitors use the advanced encryption standard but the lower one, AES-128 and not the latest standard, AES-256.
-Some latest wifi baby monitors such as Nanit Plus and Miku baby monitor use this latest standard and their encryption is almost impossible for any hacker to crack, at least in 2019 and 2020.
+Some latest smart baby monitors such as Nanit Plus and Miku baby monitor use this latest standard and their encryption is almost impossible for any hacker to crack, at least in 2019 and 2020.
 There haven’t been any reported stories of AES-256 encryption standard wifi monitors being hacked such as Nanit and Miku.

 Are wifi baby monitors safe/good